Delirium Tremens: Symptoms and Treatment

 There is no guaranteed way to predict or avoid DT as a problem of severe alcohol withdrawal.
 However, medical management of the condition can help keep it from getting worse and ultimately save lives.
 If you think that you or someone you care about is at risk, or if you are worried about your alcohol use in general, you should be aware that the safest setting for alcohol withdrawal is supervised detox and medical withdrawal management.

-American Addiction Centers is a nationwide provider of addiction treatment facilities.
+American Addiction Centers (AAC) is a nationwide provider of addiction treatment facilities.
 At each of our facilities, we offer medically supervised alcohol detox to keep you safe and comfortable during withdrawal.